ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

   PhD dissertation, Department of Electrical Engineering and Computer Science, Massachusetts Institute of Technology, Jun.
 2010.

+* J. Siek, I. Karlin, and E. Jessup, "Build to order linear algebra kernels," in Proceedings of International Symposium on Parallel and Distributed Processing (IPDPS) 2008, pp. 1-8.

 * J. Siek and A. Lumsdaine, "The Matrix Template Library: A Generic Programming Approach to High Performance Numerical Linear Algebra," in proceedings of the Second International Symposium on Computing in